SystemRDL/PeakRDL-regblock/docs/udps/read_buffering.rst

 ``buffer_reads``
     *   Assigned value is a boolean.
     *   If true, enables double-buffering of software reads of this register.
-    *   The read buffer will load the register's field values when it's trigger event is asserted.
+    *   The read buffer will load the register's field values when its trigger event is asserted.
     *   Unless specified otherwise, the buffer trigger occurs when the lowest address of the buffered register is read.